floriancartron/cloudrun-revision-tag-urlviewer/README.md

 ## Prerequisites

+- Your Cloud Run service should have either:
+  - An annotation with your serverless neg name.
+The annotation should be named `serverless-neg`.
+The app will replace `<tag>` and `<service>` with the revision tag and service name respectively.
+This behaviour requires the runtime to have permissions to list the serverless network endpoint groups(roles/compute.networkEndpointGroups.list).
-- Your Cloud Run Services should have an annotation with the base url for the service.
+  - An annotation with the base url for the service.
+Only used if the previous annotation is not present.
 The annotation should be named `baseurl`.
 For example, if your service is exposed with a URL mask like `<tag>.example.com`, the annoation should be `baseurl: example.com`.

 ## Run the app